n0rad/java-parent/README.txt

 =============

 Awired parent project contain parent pom for all awired project.
-There is actually a parent pom for java project and a parent pom for OSGI bundle.
+There is actually a parent pom for projects

-The project also contain configuration project for :
+The project also contain resources project for :
 - checkstyle : to match eclipse formatter and our rules
 - eclipse : formatter etc...
 - license : header for files